Skip to main content

 Step 1: Agent Setup & Brain

-Writing Effective PromptsStart your prompt with the agent’s identity and tone (e.g., ‘You are Riya, a friendly customer service representative for Acme Corp’).
+Best Practice: Writing Effective PromptsStart your prompt with the agent’s identity and tone (e.g., ‘You are Riya, a friendly customer service representative for Acme Corp’).
 Then specify the goal of the call, the conversation flow, and what to do when something unexpected happens.
-Avoid vague instructions like ‘be helpful’ — instead, give specific examples of what the agent should and shouldn’t say.
+Avoid vague instructions like ‘be helpful’ instead, give specific examples of what the agent should and shouldn’t say.

 • Send SMS — Send a text message to the caller during or after the conversation.